Distributive Pronouns

 How to Use Each

-Each student did not receive a trophy.
+Each of the students did not receive a trophy.

 Appositive Each